Is Bariatric Surgery The Right Option For You?

 How Do I Choose my Bariatric Surgeon?

-The surgeon you choose will also have an impact on your decision.
+The bariatric surgeon you choose will also have an impact on your decision.
 It goes without saying that your surgeon should have all the right qualifications and experience to make your surgery a success.
 But finding a surgeon that meshes with your personality is also very important – this is a lifetime relationship.
 Make sure your surgeon is available and willing to support you before and after the procedure.
 At VIPSurg, we are lucky to have two of the most qualified bariatric surgeons in Nevada with Dr. Shawn Tsuda and Dr. Heidi Ryan.
 Both are board certified and highly skilled in robotic surgical techniques.
 Uniquely, Dr. Ryan is the only female bariatric surgeon in the Las Vegas area.
-You can also learn more about how to choose the best bariatric surgeon for you.

 The Personal Side of Bariatric Surgery